Hannah Godwin Flaunts Her Figure In Tiny Checkered Bikini While Embracing The Water With Friends

 Hannah Godwin didn’t walk away with Colton Underwood’s final rose on The Bachelor, but she is embracing all that life has to offer right now and she’s seemingly having a blast these days.
-Over the weekend, Godwin donned a tiny bikini and hit the ocean water on a gorgeous yacht with a handful of besties and it looks like she was having a blast.
+Over the weekend, Godwin donned a tiny bikini and hit the ocean water on a gorgeous yacht with a handful of besties, and it looks like she was having a blast.

 A lot of Bachelor fans felt as if Godwin got short-changed when it came to camera time during Underwood’s season.
 People got to see the chemistry Hannah and Colton had, but they didn’t get to see much of her sense of humor or big personality.
 Luckily, those who follow her on Instagram see plenty of her true persona.

 Based on the tags in some of Godwin’s latest Instagram posts, it looks like she’s been living her best life while on a trip to Hawaii with a bunch of her girlfriends.
-She shared one jaw-dropping shot showing her at Diamond Head Lookout and she’s been hanging out with the Red Dress team at the Four Seasons in Oahu.
+She shared one jaw-dropping shot showing her at Diamond Head Lookout, and she’s been hanging out with the Red Dress team at the Four Seasons in Oahu.

 Sunday evening, Godwin and the Red Dress team hit the Pacific Ocean on a yacht for an evening of bikinis, drinks, diving, and dancing.
 Hannah shared a shot to Instagram showing her wearing an adorable bikini and another video showing her drinking wine and doing a little dance.

 Hannah’s bikini is the Red Dress “Making Waves” black gingham bikini top and matching bottoms.
-The black-and-white bikini has a plunging v-neckline and it suits Godwin perfectly.
+The black-and-white bikini has a plunging V-neckline, and it suits Godwin perfectly.

 Along with the gingham bikini, Hannah donned dark sunglasses and had on a delicate gold necklace along with gold earrings.
 She had her hair pulled back into a low bun and oozed with confidence as she flaunted her petite figure.
 Godwin showed off a hint of cleavage and her slim waist as she posed for a shot during the yacht excursion.